 Nothing says camping more than sitting around the campfire.
 Unfortunately, campfires can wreak havoc on the forest.
 If you’re planning on having a campfire while in the woods, use only dead, downed wood (or the firewood bundle that can be included in your campervan rental) and avoid doing damage to any living trees or plants.
 When it comes time to cook, the kitchen in your van rental is much more efficient and easier to use than a campfire.

 While in the woods this winter, consider yourself a visitor.
 Your stay is only temporary but to the forest’s animals, this is home.
 Winter is a particularly difficult time for many of the forest’s inhabitants, as food is scarce, weather is harsh, and travel can be challenging.
 Interacting with humans can place additional stress on these already susceptible creatures.
 A good rule of thumb is to keep your distance and to keep quiet.
 Also, make sure your food is stored securely, as animals might be extra desperate for scraps.

 Do Unto Others

-Leaving no trace this winter is easy if you follow these best practices, and by doing so you help preserve the outdoor experience for others and protect the land that we all love.
-One of the best resources while you’re out in the field (potentially, or maybe ideally, without cell service) is the local ranger station.
-National Park and National Forest rangers are trained in Leave No Trace practices and are excited to help visitors enjoy the land in the most responsible way possible.
-Stop at the ranger station on your way, and ask them for help finding an appropriate campsite or some awesome trails to explore.
+Leaving no trace this winter is easy if you follow these best practices.
+By doing so, you help preserve the outdoor experience for others and protect the land that we all love.
+One of the best resources while you’re out in the field is the local ranger station.
+Rangers are trained in Leave No Trace practices and are excited to help visitors enjoy the land in the most responsible way possible.
+Stop by the ranger station on your way to ask for help finding an appropriate campsite or trails to explore.